*This post may contain affiliate links. Please see my disclosure for more details!*

-So, I thought I would start a new ‘series’ on the blog – Back to Basics.
+So, I thought I would start a new series on the blog – ‘Back to Basics’.
 This is because I have a lot of themed or flavoured bakes on my blog, but some of the actual basics haven’t been covered.
-I technically have a Triple Chocolate Brownies post on my blog, and these Brownies are the exact same, but they’re my Christmas Tree Brownies.
+I technically have a triple chocolate brownies post on my blog, and these brownies are the exact same, but they’re my Christmas tree brownies.
 I thought it would be best to do a fresh new post for these beauties!

-The Back to Basics series will literally cover the basic of baking recipes… traybakes, cakes, cheesecakes etc, but as I was in the mood for a super chocolatey flavour, I thought Brownies has the best place to start!
-Also, my boyfriend has been bugging me for a good while now to make a batch of these, so I thought I would oblige to keep him sweet.
+The ‘Back to Basics’ series will literally cover the basic of baking recipes… traybakes, cakes, cheesecakes etc, but as I was in the mood for a super chocolatey flavour, I thought brownies has the best place to start!
+Also, my mum has been bugging me for a good while now to make a batch of these, so I thought I would oblige to keep her sweet.

 I make my brownies in a particular way, as for years and years I struggled with brownies.
 There are so many different methods out there, and I often found that they took far too long to bake.
 As long as the brownies have got hot, the gooeyness doesn’t really matter and its not going to kill you, so no brownies were ever harmed in my experiments.

 Often, I used to use a recipe that briefly mixed the butter, eggs and sugar so the mixture itself was completely different, but after trying out a few recipes such as the BBC Good Food recipe, I much preferred the whisking technique.

 With this method, you basically whisk together the eggs and sugar to a really thick mousse, and its what gives the brownies their texture.
 You MUST whisk them for basically a really long time until the mixture is much much paler, thicker, and more than doubled in volume.
 If you briefly mix, it probably won’t work as well.
 Also, when you then mix the rest of the ingredients, mix them BY HAND so you don’t deflate the mousse.